Azure/azure-sdk-for-java/sdk/storage/azure-storage-common/README.md

 - [Create Storage Account][storage_account]

 ### Include the package

 #### Include the BOM file

-Please include the azure-sdk-bom to your project to take dependency on the latest GA version of the library.
+Please include the azure-sdk-bom to your project to take dependency on GA version of the library.
+In the following snippet, replace the {bom_version_to_target} placeholder with the version number.
+To learn more about the BOM, see the [AZURE SDK BOM README](https://raw.githubusercontent.com/Azure/azure-sdk-for-java/main/sdk/boms/azure-sdk-bom/README.md).

 ```xml
 <dependencyManagement>